gcorne/wpcom.js/readme.md

 $ make build
 ```

-A `build.js` file is compiled into `dist/` folder and ready to use client-side in a browser like below:
+A `build.js` file is compiled into `dist/` folder and ready to use client-side in a browser:

 ```html
   <script type="text/javascript" src="/wpcom.js"></script>